Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Emission Stacking and Photometry

-We then stacked the processed sub-images of all the galaxies in each UVIS/ACS image with spectroscopic redshifts, where LyC can be observed in their respective filter, by \emph{averaging} all of the pixel count rates of the sub-images.
-We then created stacked weight maps for each LyC stack by summing the inverse of the pixel values of the corresponding region in the \textsc{AstroDrizzle} \citep{Fruchter2010, Gonzaga2012} weight maps where the galaxy sub-images were extracted, then inverting the sum to generate the stacked weight maps (\ie\ $W_j\,=\,1/{\sum\limits_i{1/W_{i,j}}}$, where $W_j$ is the weight for pixel $j$ in sub-image $i$).
+We then stacked the processed sub-images of all the galaxies in each UVIS/ACS image with spectroscopic redshifts, where LyC can be observed in their respective filter, using the average of the pixel count rates of the sub-images, weighted by their corresponding \textsc{AstroDrizzle} \citep{Fruchter2010, Gonzaga2012} weight maps.
+We did this by summing the weighted pixel values of the processed sub-images, normalized by the sum of their weights (\ie\ $\langle f_j\rangle\!\!=\!\!{ {\sum\limits_i W_i f_{i,j}} / {\sum\limits_i W_i} }$, where $f_j$ represents the flux in counts per second measured in pixel $j$ for sub-image $i$ and $W_i$ is the weight map for sub-image $i$).
+We then created stacked weight maps for each LyC stack by summing the inverse of the pixel values of the corresponding region in the weight maps, where the galaxy sub-images were extracted, then inverting the sum to generate the stacked weight maps (\ie\ $W_j\!=\!1/{\sum\limits_i{1/W_{i,j}}}$, where $W_j$ is the weight for pixel $j$ in sub-image $i$).
 These weight maps give the relative weight of each pixel in the LyC stacks, and are used only for quantifying all photometric errors in the observations.
-We also created median combined stacks by calculating the median value of each pixel in all the processed sub-images, as well as weighted average stacks by summing the weighted pixel values of the processed sub-images, normalized by the sum of their weights (\ie\ $\langle f_j\rangle\,=\,{ {\sum\limits_i W_i f_{i,j}} / {\sum\limits_i W_i} }$, where $f_j$ represents the flux in counts per second measured in pixel $j$ for sub-image $i$).
-We found that the stacks created by averaging without weighting provided the highest SNR and best SB-limit compared to the median and weighted average stacks, as these latter stacks do not include all the available LyC flux from the sub-images.
-The average stacks also simplified the error analysis for the photometry of the stacks, as well as the subsequent interpretation of the measured LyC signals.
-We created stacks for the total sample of galaxies and separate stacks for the galaxy and AGN samples, since each sample likely produces the majority of their LyC photons by different mechanisms, which must be taken into account when determining \fesc\ for these galaxies.
+We created stacks for the {\it total} sample of galaxies and separate stacks for the galaxy and AGN samples, since each sample likely produces the majority of their LyC photons by different mechanisms, which must be taken into account when determining \fesc\ for these galaxies.

-Since many \fesc\ values quoted in the literature are calculated relative to the rest-frame non-ionizing UV-continuum (UVC) flux measured from 1500\,$\lesssim$\,$\lambda_0$\,$\lesssim$\,1700\,\AA\ (see \S\ref{sec:fescintro}), we created corresponding UVC stacks for each LyC stack from sub-images extracted from the ACS/WFC mosaics of the ERS/GOODS-S fields that sample the UVC emission of our galaxies.
-For the redshift intervals that sampled LyC emission in the F225W, F275W, F336W, and F435W stacks, the ACS/WFC filters that sample the UVC emission correspond to F606W, F606W, F775W, and F850LP, respectively.
+Since many \fesc\ values quoted in the literature are calculated relative to the rest-frame non-ionizing UVC flux measured from 1500\,$\lesssim$\,$\lambda_0$\,$\lesssim$\,1700\,\AA\ (see \S\ref{sec:fescintro}), we created corresponding UVC stacks for each LyC stack from sub-images extracted from the ACS/WFC mosaics of the ERS/GOODS-S fields that sample the UVC emission of our galaxies.
+For the redshift intervals that sampled LyC emission in the F225W, F275W, and F336W filters that sample the UVC emission correspond to F606W, F606W, and F775W, respectively.